zogzog/cubicweb/doc/book/en/admin/config.rst

 Each instance can be configured with its own database connection information, that will be stored in the instance's :file:`sources` file.
 The database to use will be chosen when creating the instance.
-Currently cubicweb has been tested using Postgresql (recommended), MySQL, SQLServer and SQLite.
+CubicWeb is known to run with Postgresql (recommended), MySQL, SQLServer and SQLite.

 Other possible sources of data include CubicWeb, Subversion, LDAP and Mercurial, but at least one relational database is required for CubicWeb to work.
 You do